-Form 51-102F1 Management's Discussion and Analysis For the Year Ended December 31, 2009
+Form 51-102F1 Management's Discussion and Analysis For the Three Months Ended March 31, 2010

-This management's discussion and analysis (MD&A) should be read in conjunction with the Corporation's financial statements and notes to the financial statements for the year ended December 31, 2009.
+This management's discussion and analysis (MD&A) should be read in conjunction with the Corporation's financial statements and notes to the financial statements for the three months ended March 31, 2010 and the audited financial statements and notes to the financial statements for the year ended December 31, 2009.
 The following discussion and analysis provides information that management believes is relevant to the assessment and understanding of the Corporation's results of operations and financial condition.

 This MD&A contains forward-looking information.
 All statements, other than statements of historical fact, included in this MD&A may be forward-looking information.
-Generally, forward-looking information may be identified by the use of forward-looking terminology such as "plans", "expects" or "does not expect", "proposed", "is expected", "budgets", "scheduled", "estimates", "forecasts", " intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases, or by the use of words or phrases which state that certain actions, events or results may, could, would, or might occur or be achieved.
+Generally, forward-looking information may be identified by the use of forward-looking terminology such as "plans", "expects" or "does not expect", "proposed", "is expected", "budgets", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases, or by the use of words or phrases which state that certain actions, events or results may, could, would, or might occur or be achieved.
 In particular, forward-looking information included in this MD&A includes statements with respect to: the Corporation's outlook as to the market for self-storage, the economic recession, the reduced availability of credit and the general outlook for the Corporation contained in the "Outlook" section of this MD&A; and expected inventory levels of PUPS units contained in the "Revenue from Income Producing Properties" section of this MD&A.